National Verifier Eligibility Check API

 Step One: Review the API Specifications

-Information on how a service provider can integrate the National Verifier into their existing business models are available within the National Verifier API Specifications document.
+Information on how a service provider can integrate the National Verifier into their existing business models is available within the National Verifier API Specifications document.

-You may get a copy of the API Specifications by logging into the one portal and continuing to NLAD where the document can be found under the “Reports and Tools” section.
+A copy of the API Specifications is available to service providers by logging in to the one portal and continuing to NLAD where the document can be found under the “Reports and Tools” section.

 Step Two: Complete Technical Development and Test

 Technical work is required to establish an API connection.
-The API Specifications will assist your technical team with development.
-If you have reviewed these and the Eligibility Check API videos and need additional assistance, email us.
+The API Specifications will assist technical teams with development.

 Step Three: Submit a Signed Interconnection Security Agreement (ISA) to USAC

 An ISA is an agreement established between USAC and service providers to document the technical requirements and security components of the interconnections between IT systems.
-Having an established ISA is a federal security standards best practice.
+Having an ISA in place is a federal security standards best practice.

-You will be able to use the staging environment for testing purposes without a signed agreement, but a signed Interconnection Security Agreement (ISA) is required to establish and API connection with the National Verifier production environment.
+You will be able to use the staging environment for testing purposes without a signed agreement, but a signed ISA is required to establish an API connection with the National Verifier production environment.

-- Log into one portal to access the ISA Template.
-(This can be found under the “Reports and Tools” section.)
+Step One: Log in to one portal, continue to NLAD, and access the ISA template under the “Reports and Tools” section.

-- Fill out and sign the ISA and send it back to us along with the information below:
+Step Two: Fill out and sign the ISA.
+Service providers must send the completed agreement to us along with the information below:

-- Provide the API ID(s) you would like to register for NV API production access.
-If you have not created an API ID yet, the ETC Administrator within your company will be able to create an API account in NLAD.
+- The API ID(s) they would like to register for National Verifier API production access.
+If they have not created an API ID yet, the ETC Administrator within the company will be able to create an API account in NLAD.

-- If you wish to register your service provider website domain that can be provided within the available NV APIs (referenced in the National Verifier API Specifications document, also found in NLAD under “Reports and Tools”), please provide them in the following format:
+- If they wish to register a service provider website domain, that can be provided within the available National Verifier APIs (referenced in the National Verifier API Specifications document), service providers must provide them in the following format:

 Step Three: Email Lifeline Program with subject line: “NVEC ISA”: